starsite/FileMaker-Swift/README.md

     // do stuff

 case false:
-    refreshToken(for: auth, completion: { newToken, newExpiry in print("new token - expiry \(newExpiry)")
+    refreshToken(for: self.auth, completion: { newToken, newExpiry in
+        print("new token - expiry \(newExpiry)")
         // do stuff
     })